-The defense is excellent at .983 fielding percentage, which is fourth in the nation.
+The defense is excellent at a .983 fielding percentage, which is fourth in the nation.
 The offense is good, but there is room for improvement.
 They are currently tied for 156th in home runs per game (0.50) and 72nd in slugging percentage (.442).
-Still, the offense is driving in runs and getting hits as noted by top 30 spots in batting average (29th) and runs per game (23rd).
-The Sooners surely will see those one run losses turn in their favor, right?
+Still, the offense is driving in runs and getting hits as noted by the top 30 spots in batting average (29th) and runs per game (23rd).
+The Sooners surely will see those one-run losses turn in their favor, right?

 #9 – Alabama Crimson Tide (24-2 Overall, 3-0 SEC)